voidnologo/BrainTank3.11/README.md

 To run it just execute main.py with python.

 ## Simulation Rules
-Every time a trank becomes "idle" it will run the `think()` function associated with that brain to queue up more commands.
+Every time a tank becomes "idle" it will run the `think()` function associated with that brain to queue up more commands.
 The tank then executes these, which can take a variable amount of time.
 Tanks can also fire shots in the direction they are facing.
 They must turn to aim.
 Turning one facing takes half a second, turning twice takes one second.
 The shots move at twice the speed of a tank.